GitKhushal/GitKhushal/README.md

 # Hello, I'm Khushal
 <a href="https://www.linkedin.com/in/khushalhedaoo"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Hello!
 I'm a third-year Electronics and Telecommunication Engineering BTech student with a passion for cybersecurity, networking, Python, and C++.
-My academic journey has equipped me with a strong foundation in hardware and embedded systems, complementing my interests in technology and security.
+My academic journey has equipped me with a strong foundation in hardware and embedded systems, complementing my interests in networking and security.

 ## Objective